AlexAlexandreAlves/RatedMoviesAndSeries/README.md

-# Projeto Simples com TypeORM
+# A simple project with TypeORM

 This is a simple project created by TypeORM, developed from APIs studies, ORM databases, decorators, unit and integrated tests.